icopy-site/awesome/docs/awesome/awesome-elm.md

 *Read the essentials.
 Check the official Elm blog: [elm-lang.org/blog](http://elm-lang.org/blog)*

+### Why Elm?

+* [Side-effects of Elm in production](http://nonullpointers.com/posts/2019-05-28-side-effects-of-elm-in-production.html?utm_campaign=Elm%20Weekly&utm_medium=email&utm_source=Revue%20newsletter) - An experience report from Bellroy
+* [How Elm Made Our Work Better](http://futurice.com/blog/elm-in-the-real-world) - How a team built a business-critical web app for a customer using Elm.
+* [FP with games in Elm](https://github.com/Dobiasd/articles/blob/master/switching_from_imperative_to_functional_programming_with_games_in_Elm.md) - Switching from imperative to functional programming with games in Elm.
 * [Blazing Fast HTML](http://elm-lang.org/blog/blazing-fast-html) - Virtual DOM in Elm.
-* [FP with games in Elm](https://github.com/Dobiasd/articles/blob/master/switching_from_imperative_to_functional_programming_with_games_in_Elm.md) - Switching from imperative to functional programming with games in Elm.
+* [Move fast and don’t break things.
+Running a startup on Elm](https://medium.com/the-ahead-story/move-fast-and-dont-break-things-running-a-startup-on-elm-b5491082fe8b#.c534m1e1t) - Some thoughts on Elm development by a Swedish startup.

+### Misc

 * [Learning FP the hard way](https://gist.github.com/ohanhi/0d3d83cf3f0d7bbea9db) - Experiences on the Elm language.
-* [Introduction to Rx](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754) - The introduction to Reactive Programming you've been missing.
+* [Blog of Brian Hicks](https://www.brianthicks.com)  - A blog with various topics about Elm.
+* [Introduction to The Elm Architecture and How to Build our First Application](https://css-tricks.com/introduction-elm-architecture-build-first-application/) - An article describing the Elm architecture and how to build a simple application
+* [Functional Programming for Web Frontend by Jan Luxemburk](https://drive.google.com/file/d/0BzfJvCA4sXjQNjJwd2twQUFOU0k/view) - A Bachelor’s thesis about functional programming for frontend development with the focus on Elm.

+### Outdated (Not relevant for current Elm architecture)

 * [Elm for Web Developers](https://github.com/eeue56/elm-for-web-developers) - A collection of notes for web developers looking into moving to Elm.
-* [Introducing Elm to JS Web Apps](http://tech.noredink.com/post/126978281075/walkthrough-introducing-elm-to-a-js-web-app) - An article explaining how to get started with Elm by integrating it with your existing Javascript framework
-* [How Elm Made Our Work Better](http://futurice.com/blog/elm-in-the-real-world) - How a team built a business-critical web app for a customer using Elm.
-* [Composing Features and Behaviours in the Elm Architecture](https://github.com/foxdonut/adventures-reactive-web-dev/tree/master/client-elm#composing-features-and-behaviours-in-the-elm-architecture) - An article describing how to organize code that follows the Elm architecture into independent features, how to communicate between features, and how to group some of these features together to assemble larger features.
 * [Elm & Components](https://medium.com/p/elm-components-3d9c00c6c612) - A blog post describing a possible approach to reducing TEA boilerplate.
 Useful for component libraries and anyone interested in seeing the amazing things you can do with function types.
+* [Composing Features and Behaviours in the Elm Architecture](https://github.com/foxdonut/adventures-reactive-web-dev/tree/master/client-elm#composing-features-and-behaviours-in-the-elm-architecture) - An article describing how to organize code that follows the Elm architecture into independent features, how to communicate between features, and how to group some of these features together to assemble larger features.
 * [Getting Started with Elm](https://medium.com/@diamondgfx/getting-started-with-elm-11d7a53b1a78) - Series of Elm education tutorials.
 * [Elm & Guarantees](https://medium.com/@debois/elm-guarantees-92a66679f7bd) - a realistic look at where Elm is and isn’t superior to other options.
-* [Move fast and don’t break things.
-Running a startup on Elm](https://medium.com/the-ahead-story/move-fast-and-dont-break-things-running-a-startup-on-elm-b5491082fe8b#.c534m1e1t) - Some thoughts on Elm development by a Swedish startup.
-* [Blog of Brian Hicks](https://www.brianthicks.com)  - A blog with various topics about Elm.
-* [Introduction to The Elm Architecture and How to Build our First Application](https://css-tricks.com/introduction-elm-architecture-build-first-application/) - An article describing the Elm architecture and how to build a simple application
-* [Functional Programming for Web Frontend by Jan Luxemburk](https://drive.google.com/file/d/0BzfJvCA4sXjQNjJwd2twQUFOU0k/view) - A Bachelor’s thesis about functional programming for frontend development with the focus on Elm.